-The so far most widely used method for factor VIII activity determination in plasma is the one-stage clotting method which is based upon the activated partial thromboplastin time (APTT) and using congenital severe hemophilia A plasma or artificially prepared factor VIII deficiency plasma as a substrate.
+The most widely used method for factor VIII activity determination in plasma is the one-stage clotting method.
+This method is based upon the activated partial thromboplastin time (APTT) used with congenital severe hemophilia A plasma or artificially prepared factor VIII deficiency plasma as a substrate.

 The one-stage method has the advantage of being rapid and easy to perform.
-At the same time it must be realized that the assay is deceptively simple since it indeed comprises a complex biochemical system with a short total reaction time and there are built-in shortcomings such as a great sensitivity to preactivated clotting factors which will result in overestimation of factor VIII activity and furthermore Lupus anticoagulants will interfere.
+At the same time, it must be realized that the assay is deceptively simple since it indeed comprises a complex biochemical system with a short total reaction time.
+The shortcomings include an increased sensitivity to preactivated clotting factors, which will result in overestimation of factor VIII activity, and interference by Lupus anticoagulants.
 It is also clear from several surveys that there is an appreciable variability in results, with interlaboratory coefficients of variation sometimes reaching 45%.
 Some of this variability could be explained by improper standardization and less satisfactory instrument performance.

-With the introduction of international standards of plasma and factor VIII concentrate and with the increasing use of automated coagulation instruments, the situation has improved but there is still a considerable variability which probably can be explained by the use of different sources of phospholipid, contact activator and factor VIII deficiency plasma.
+With the introduction of international standards of plasma and factor VIII concentrate and with the increasing use of automated coagulation instruments, the situation has improved but there is still a considerable variability which probably can be explained using different sources of phospholipid, contact activator and factor VIII deficiency plasma.

 The two-stage clotting method

 This method makes no use of factor VIII deficiency plasma.
-It is claimed to show a better precision in general and also to be more sensitive than the onestage method.169 It is also less prone to interference than the one-stage method and its design makes it e.g. insensitive to preactivation of factor VIII.
+It is claimed to show a better precision in general and to be more sensitive than the one-stage method.
+It is also less prone to interference than the one-stage method and its design makes it insensitive to preactivation of factor VIII.

 Additional factor VIII clotting methods

-Other variants of the chromogenic method have also been developed and commercialized utilizing human factors IXa and X or adding thrombin to obtain an immediate activation of factor VIII and shorter assay incubation times.
-This also allowed the chromogenic method to be conveniently applied on automated instruments.
+Other variants of the chromogenic method have since been developed and commercialized utilizing human factors IXa and X or by adding thrombin to obtain an immediate activation of factor VIII with shorter assay incubation times.
+This has allowed the chromogenic method to be conveniently applied on automated instruments.

 Diagnosis and classification of hemophilia A

-Both one-stage, two-stage and chromogenic methods are today used for diagnosis and classification of hemophilia A patients and presently the majority of tests are made with the one-stage method.
+Both one-stage, two-stage and chromogenic methods are today used for diagnosis and classification of hemophilia A patients.
+At the present time, most of the tests performed use the one-stage method.